Included In

 Document Requests

-A Document Request (also called a “Document Demand” or “Notice to Produce Documents”) is a request you can send to another party to your case seeking documents.
+A document request (also called a “document demand” or “notice to produce documents”) is a request you can send to another party to your case seeking documents.
 It can include requests for specific documents, such as your employment contract, offer letter, performance reviews and termination letter.
-It also can include descriptions of categories of documents you are seeking such as documents your employer considered when it made the decision to fire you and documents regarding your salary and benefits.
+It also can include descriptions of categories of documents you are seeking such as documents your employer considered when it made the decision to fire you or otherwise discipline you, and documents regarding your salary and benefits.

 Depositions

-Depositions often are one of the most important forms of discovery in employment cases since can be the best opportunity to learn what happened and the reasons for it from key witnesses such as your immediate supervisor, the individual who harassed you or the people involved in the decision to wrongfully terminate your employment.
-Depending on the circumstances, it also can be important to take the depositions of members of the employer’s human resources department and eyewitnesses to the key events in your case.
+Depositions often are one of the most important forms of discovery in employment law cases since try can be the best opportunity to learn what happened and the reasons for it.
+Your lawyer can take depositions of key witnesses such as your immediate supervisor, the individual who harassed you, or the people involved in the decision to wrongfully terminate your employment.
+Depending on the circumstances, it also can be important to take the depositions of members of the employer’s human resources department and eyewitnesses to the key events in your case, or other individuals with important relevant knowledge.

 Requests for Admissions

-Requests for Admissions are essentially a list of facts that you ask your former employer to admit are true.
+Requests for Admissions basically are a list of facts that you ask your former employer to admit are true.
 They can be used to establish basic facts that are undisputed but might be difficult to prove, such as confirming key dates and the authenticity of important documents.
-Similarly, they can be used to confirm information that you learned through Interrogatories, Document Requests and Depositions.
+Similarly, they can be used to confirm information that you learned through interrogatories, document requests and depositions.

 Subpoenas

 A subpoena is an order or command that requires a witness to testify at a deposition or at trial and/or to produce documents.
-They are one of the primary ways to obtain information from someone who is not a party to your lawsuit.
+They are one of the primary ways to obtain information from someone who is not a party to your employment law litigation but has pertinent information, such as from former employees, or the employee's agents, customers or clients.

 Expert Discovery

 In addition to conducting discovery about the facts of your case, many employment law cases also involve discovery from expert witnesses.
-Expert witnesses are required to provide formal written opinions discussing their opinions.
-You can obtain additional information from expert witnesses using Interrogatories, Document Requests and depositions.
+Expert witnesses are required to provide formal written opinions that explain their opinions.
+You can obtain additional information from expert witnesses using interrogatories, document requests and depositions.
 For more information about the most common types of expert witnesses in employment law cases please see our expert witnesses page.

 Client Reviews